BenjaminSymes/sample-kuberenetes-yml-files/microservices-application/README.md

 Working on setting up a Kubernetes cluster on Google Cloud platform that hosts a simple microservices application using Python, NodeJS, Redis, Postgre SQL and .Net services.
-I will post commands that I run in here as I apply them.
+I will post commands here as I run them.